cicerakes/Game-Time-Master/README.md

 			- Social media icon (such as Twitter/X)
 	- Resize this to 96x96 pixels.
 		- If the original icon is not a square, avoid stretching the image and instead add empty padding as needed.
-		- 90x90 is also accepted, but 96x96 preferred.
 	- GIF file format.
 	- Kebab case filename.
 	Example: `game-name.gif`.